smartcontractkit/documentation/docs/chainlink-automation/job-scheduler.md

 ## Register a new Upkeep

-To use the job scheduler, you must register a new upkeep on the Keepers network.
+To use the job scheduler, you must register a new upkeep on the Automation network.
 In the [Chainlink Automation App](https://automation.chain.link/), click the blue **Register new Upkeep** button.

 ![Chainlink Automation App](/images/contract-devs/automation/auto-ui-home.png)